 At Frayed Passport, we generally keep stories fun and educational, or reflective and personal.
 Once in a while, truly weird and terrifying things happen on our travels.
-I’ve been around the world a couple times and fly somewhere new every six weeks or so, and this is the story I usually tell people when they ask, “What’s the craziest or scariest thing you’ve encountered?”
+I’ve been around the world a couple times and fly somewhere new every six weeks or so, and this story about Lariam is what I usually tell people when they ask, “What’s the craziest or scariest thing you’ve encountered?”

 At 19 years old, on my first solo trip abroad, I traveled to a sea turtle conservation program in Costa Rica.
 I was prescribed Lariam as an antimalarial – the travel clinics I go to nowadays don’t prescribe it anymore because the side effects can be dramatic and terrible.
 Not just headaches and that kind of thing, but rather “feeling of dread” and “psychosis.”